thebluemagician/NGSIToJson/README.md

 - [keyValues](doc/ngsiv2_keyvalues_data.txt)

 Properties Configuration scenarios are:
-1. `Json Structure:Flat` and `Include Metadata:False`, Output flowFile is:
+1. `Json Structure:Flat` and `Include Metadata:False`, Output flowFile will be in simple format:
 ```
 {
     "timeStamp": "2020-06-04 19:00:00",